Skip to main content

 How L2PS Transactions Are Handled

-This page explains the complete lifecycle of an L2PS transaction from client submission to L1 confirmation.
+This page walks through the lifecycle of an L2PS transaction from client submission to L1 confirmation.

 Client-Side Encryption